Welcome to Cambio

-In the application, you will be asked to propose a strategic initiative—a project that your museum’s Cambio leadership team will lead to support shifting internal organizational practice to improve the development of STEM experiences that are culturally relevant and responsive to Latinx audiences.
+In the application, you will be asked to propose a strategic initiative—a project that your museum’s Cambio leadership team will lead to support shifting internal organizational practice to improve the development of STEM experiences that are culturally relevant, equity-focused, and responsive to Latinx communities.
 It is expected that your team will meet on their own between Cambio cohort sessions, and they will involve the museum’s larger staff in some capacity.

 Strategic Initiative Mini-grant

-Participating museums may apply for a mini-grant of up to $5,000 during the year-long program with a focus on strengthening the organization’s relevance and responsiveness to their Latinx communities.
+Participating museums may apply for a mini-grant of up to $5,000 during the year-long program with a focus on uniting the themes of Cambio to advance equity in relation to the organization’s Latinx communities.
 Guidelines and expectations will be reviewed during the program year.

-- Institutional commitment to – and experience with – efforts to attract and serve diverse members of your community, particularly Latinx communities
+- Institutional commitment to – and experience with – efforts to attract and engage diverse members of your community, particularly Latinx communities

 - Institutional commitment to – and experience with – diversity, inclusion and equity and advancing cultural competence

 - Representation of a variety of museum sizes, geographic regions and strategic initiatives.

 - November 1, 2023 – Applications are due by 11:59 p.m.
 PST